 - Center the essay on one theme, not several.

-- Ask: Does each sentence serve the message?
+- Ask whether each sentence serves the message.
 If not, cut it.

-Students often face roadblocks when trying to cut down their drafts.
+Students hit predictable roadblocks when trimming.
 The most common struggle is letting go of details they believe are essential.
-Another frequent challenge is starting with a vague idea that balloons into multiple storylines, making trimming difficult.
+Another is starting with a vague idea that balloons into multiple storylines, which makes cutting difficult.

-To solve this, we suggest focusing on one defining theme.
-If a draft runs over 700 words, start by cutting repeated ideas and tightening long introductions.
-Breaking down large paragraphs into leaner sentences also helps meet the word limit Common App requires without losing the essay’s impact.
+The fix is committing to one defining theme.
+If a draft runs over 700 words, start by removing repeated ideas and tightening long introductions.
+Breaking dense paragraphs into leaner sentences also recovers space without losing impact.

 What Parents and Students Should Know

-The common application essay is a central part of college applications, providing students with an opportunity to share something meaningful that their application might otherwise miss.
+The personal statement is a central part of an application, giving students a chance to share something meaningful the rest of the file would otherwise miss.

 CollegeCommit offers admissions consulting, essay coaching, tutoring, and college acceptance prep.
 We support students from 8th grade onward and provide a free 30-minute consultation to review readiness and strategy.